shawalli/archizer/tasks/tasks-prd-amazon-order-archiver.md

 ## Relevant Files

-- `manifest.json` - Chrome extension manifest with required permissions and content scripts
-- `src/content-scripts/amazon-orders.js` - Content script for injecting buttons and modifying Amazon order history page
+- `src/content-scripts/amazon-orders.js` - Main content script that orchestrates all Amazon integration functionality
-- `src/background/background.js` - Background script for handling Google OAuth and API calls
+- `src/content-scripts/amazon-orders.css` - Styling for injected buttons and elements to match Amazon's design
-- `src/popup/popup.html` - HTML structure for the extension popup interface
+- `src/utils/order-parser.js` - Enhanced order parsing utilities for all supported page formats
-- `src/popup/popup.js` - JavaScript logic for popup functionality and order management
+- `src/utils/order-parser.test.js` - Unit tests for order parsing functionality
-- `src/popup/popup.css` - Styling for the popup interface
+- `src/utils/dom-manipulator.js` - DOM manipulation utilities for hiding/showing orders and injecting buttons
-- `src/utils/google-sheets-api.js` - Utility functions for Google Sheets API integration
+- `src/utils/dom-manipulator.test.js` - Unit tests for DOM manipulation functionality
-- `src/utils/order-parser.js` - Functions to parse Amazon order data and extract required information
-- `src/utils/storage.js` - Local storage management for user preferences and caching
+- `src/utils/storage.js` - Extended storage manager for hidden order data and preferences
-- `src/utils/dom-manipulator.js` - DOM manipulation utilities for hiding/showing order elements
+- `src/utils/storage.test.js` - Unit tests for storage functionality
-- `src/components/tagging-dialog.js` - Modal dialog component for order tagging functionality
+- `src/components/tagging-dialog.html` - HTML template for the tagging dialog
 - `src/components/tagging-dialog.css` - Styling for the tagging dialog
-- `src/components/tagging-dialog.test.js` - Unit tests for tagging dialog component
+- `src/components/tagging-dialog.js` - JavaScript functionality for the tagging dialog
-- `src/content-scripts/amazon-orders.test.js` - Unit tests for content script functionality
-- `src/popup/popup.test.js` - Unit tests for popup functionality
+- `src/components/tagging-dialog.test.js` - Unit tests for tagging dialog functionality
-- `src/utils/google-sheets-api.test.js` - Unit tests for Google Sheets API utilities
+- `src/utils/extension-loader.js` - Enhanced extension loader with order monitoring capabilities
-- `src/utils/order-parser.test.js` - Unit tests for order parsing utilities
+- `samples/amazon-com-gp-your-account-order-history` - Sample data for your-account order format
-- `src/utils/storage.test.js` - Unit tests for storage utilities
+- `samples/amazon-com-gp-css-order-history` - Sample data for css order format
-- `src/utils/dom-manipulator.test.js` - Unit tests for DOM manipulation utilities
+- `samples/amazon-com-gp-legacy-order-history` - Sample data for legacy order format

 ### Notes

+- All "npm" commands must be prefixed with "mise exec node -- npm", e.g. "npm run build" -> "mise exec node -- npm run build"
-- Unit tests should typically be placed alongside the code files they are testing (e.g., `MyComponent.tsx` and `MyComponent.test.tsx` in the same directory).
+- Unit tests should be placed alongside the code files they are testing (e.g., `order-parser.js` and `order-parser.test.js` in the same directory)
-- Use `npx jest [optional/path/to/test/file]` to run tests.
-Running without a path executes all tests found by the Jest configuration.
+- Use `mise run test` to run tests.
+Running without a path executes all tests found by the Jest configuration
+- The sample data files contain real Amazon page structures that should be used to develop and test the selectors
+- Order "112-8383531-6014102" should be used for live testing to validate the implementation works with real Amazon data
+- Mock data should be created for unit tests to avoid dependencies on external services
+- All DOM manipulation should be designed to work across the three supported page formats (your-account, css, legacy)

 ## Tasks